Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - [Customer-managed keys](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/customer-managed-keys) can be configured and are supported for encryption in Azure Monitor.
 - Self-Service Password Reset (SSPR): Monitor blocked attempts or suspicious activity via [Azure Monitor Alerts or Azure Sentinel](https://www.cloud-architekt.net/azuread-sspr-deployment-and-detection/)
 - Consider service principal logs and the challenges to build relation to Azure Activity or DevOps CD logs, [as described in my previous blog post]((https://www.cloud-architekt.net/auditing-of-msi-and-service-principals/))
-- [Rate limitation of „Azure Alerts“](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-rate-limiting) should be considered for your service emergency and operational notifications.

 ## Cloud App Security and "Defender for Identity": Unified Hybrid Identity und Cloud SecOps

 ![../2020-12-11-identity-security-monitoring/AzIdentity_MCAS.png](../2020-12-11-identity-security-monitoring/AzIdentity_MCAS.png)

-*Sample use case: (Security) Operation Teams that manages cloud platforms/SaaS solutions and need an unified view for investigation or alerting on (hybrid) identities.*
+*Sample use case: SecOps that manages security of cloud platforms/SaaS solutions and need an unified view for investigation or alerting on (hybrid) identities.*

 ## Data Sources